gavenrobertson/F1-TV-Viewer---Final-Project/README.md

 displayed was to implement a counter that would tick and change the laps every 5 ish seconds and then display the realtime lap data it's self.

-Check it yourself by running our app
+Check it out yourself by running our app!!

 *Note that drivers prior to the mid 1960s won't have lap data due to F1 not tracking it during that time.*